Alice Solves the Puzzle

-Alice Solves the Puzzle is a 1925 animated short film directed by Walt Disney.
+Alice Solves the Puzzle is a 1925 silent animated short film directed by Walt Disney.
 It was the 15th film in the Alice Comedies series, and is notable for being the first film to feature Pete, the longest-recurring Disney character.
 The film is also notable for being one of the first animated films to have been heavily censored.

 Plot

 A girl named Alice (Margie Gay) is struggling to complete a difficult crossword-puzzle when her cat Julius tells her they should go to the beach.
 After a quick swim in the ocean, the pair dry off and Alice continues her puzzle.
 Just as she begins, Bootleg Pete (a collector of rare crossword-puzzles who discovers that her puzzle is the one that he’s missing) demands the puzzle.

 After she refuses his demands, Pete becomes angry, and Alice smacks him in the face, which enrages Pete.
 She runs for shelter inside a lighthouse, but Pete breaks down the door and chases Alice around the lighthouse.
 Alice screams for help and Julius comes to her rescue.
 He reaches the top and a fight breaks out between the two.
 Julius wins the fight by knocking Pete off of the lighthouse.
 Alice then discovers the last phrase in her puzzle, "The End".